 The contract may specify the notice needed prior to contract termination, which may be no less than 7 days.
 In absence of the specification of notice in the contract, the employer must give notice no less than one month prior to termination.

 An employer may offer payment in lieu of notice.
 The payment is calculated as average daily wages earned by an employee before the day on which the notice of termination of contract is given, multiplied by number of days in the notice period for which wages would normally be payable to the employee.

 Termination Without Notice or Payment In Lieu of Notice

-Under very severe circumstance, an employer may terminate an employee without any notice or payment in lieu of notice.
+Under very severe circumstances, an employer may terminate an employee without any notice or payment in lieu of notice.
 The following circumstances are considered lawful grounds:

 The employee willfully disobeys a lawful or reasonable order from the employer.

 The employer should pay the employee all outstanding wages within seven days following the employee dismissal.

 Employees Participating in a Strike: Employees’ rights to unionize are protected in Hong Kong.
 As such, an employer may not terminate an employee for participating in a strike without offering notice or payment in lieu of notice.